cbuhl/cbuhl.github.io/about.md

 ---

 Hi!
 My name is Christian.

-I'm wrestling a phd in phsyics and enjoy sailing.
+I'm wrestling a phd in physics and enjoy sailing.

 I hope you'll find the content here interesting.
 The purpose of this blog is to provide some longevity and documentation to a few of the ideas I come up with.
 I occasionally run into very nice examples of python code, that I will try to show as well.